aerele/kartoza/kartoza/docs/vat201_integration.md

    - Verify field permissions if using field-level permissions

 3. **Validate field syntax**:
-   - Ensure calls to access the field use the correct fieldname: `vat_number`
+   - Ensure calls to access the field use the correct fieldname: `custom_vat_number`
-   - Some code might use `custom_vat_number` inconsistently
+   - Some legacy code might still use `vat_number` inconsistently

 ## VAT201 Return Process